delvedor/appversion/README.md

 ```

 ## Automating
-If you are using *npm scripts* you can easily integrate appversion in your workflow, below you can find an example of a package.json:
+If you are using *npm scripts* you can easily integrate AppVersion in your workflow, below you can find an example of a package.json:
 ```json
 ...
 "scripts": {